 A: All students must wear the correct uniform, available from our supplier Casey’s in Blackfen.
 Trainers, jewellery and make-up are not permitted.

-A: At present we are limited due to the COVID 19 restrictions, but normally we would run football (boys and girls) netball, table tennis, trampolining, dance, STEM (science technology engineering & maths), art, knitting, drama – anything a member of staff wishes to provide!
+A: We run a variety of clubs throughout the year including football (boys and girls) netball, table tennis, trampolining, dance, STEM (science technology engineering & maths), art, knitting, drama – anything a member of staff wishes to provide!

 A: We have a popular sixth form offering a range of academic and vocational qualifications.
 Many of our 6th form go on to study at university, with last year’s cohort choosing a wide range of subjects including medicine, neurosciences, interior architecture & design, law and engineering.
 Our sixth form and careers team support all students in choosing their next steps, whether college/further education, apprenticeships or work.